daedalusdontknow/Joke-s-Web-System-old/README.md

-Please check out the new version of Jokeswebsystem
+If exsits please check out the new version of Jokeswebsystem this one has nearly no features and is trash

 # Joke-s-Web-System